elinck/elinck.github.io/research.md

 ![nhc](/images/birds.jpg)

-Natural history museum specimen collections are an undervalued and underutilized source of huge amounts of biological data, with the potential to inform research in fields ranging from systematics and taxonomy to virology and toxicology.
+Natural history museum specimen collections are an underutilized source of huge amounts of biological data, with the potential to inform research in fields ranging from systematics and taxonomy to virology and toxicology.
 In addition to using vouchered tissues in phylogenetic research and